GEOS270/FinalProject/index.md

 ### GIS Analysis
 {: .no_toc }

-The project should have a higher level of complexity than any of the four labs you completed during the course.
-Think about all the operations and tools that you have learned in the course, and apply these to your particular data and GIS analysis topic.
+The project should incorporate skills you've learned from the labs you completed during the course.
+Think about the different operations and tools that you have learned in lab and we have discussed in lecture.
+Try applying these to your topic.
 A list of potential analysis operations includes:

 * Calculation of areas
 * Joining tables